sapegin/washingcode-book/manuscript/book.md

 <!-- expect(next).toEqual({coffee: 1, pizza: 42}) -->

-Which does the same thing but less verbose.
+That does the same thing but less verbose.

 And before the [Object.assign](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) in ECMAScript 2015 we didn’t even try to avoid mutations: it was too difficult.